chatapazar/amq-streams-2022/setup.md

     cfssljson -version
     ```

-* set default java version to 11 (openjdk 8 come with maven install, you must change default to jdk 11)
+* set default java version to 11 (if you have more than one java version in your system)
   * run command to change java version
     ```bash
     sudo alternatives --config java